AntaresSimulatorTeam/Antares_Simulator/INSTALL.md

  - [OpenSSL](https://github.com/openssl/openssl)
  - [CURL](https://github.com/curl/curl)
  - [wxWidgets](https://github.com/wxWidgets/wxWidgets)
- (Only for Antares Simulator)
+ (Only for the complete Antares Simulator solution with GUI)

-This section describes install procedures for the third-party Open source libraries used by ANTARES :
+This section describes the install procedures for the third-party Open source libraries used by ANTARES.
+The install procedure can be done
+- by compiling the sources after cloning the official git repository
+- by using a package manager.
+Depending on the OS we propose a solution
-- Using VCPKG (Only tested on windows)
+  - using VCPKG (Only tested on windows)
-- Using a package manager (Only available on linux)
+  - using the official package manager of the linux distribution
-- Automatic librairies compilation from git

 ### [Using VCPKG](#vcpkg)